shayanahmad7/forgive-me/README.md

 This project is built using HTML, CSS, and JavaScript.
 It showcases the use of basic web development technologies to create an engaging and interactive user experience.

 ## Setup and Usage
-To view the project, simply clone the repository to your local machine and open the `index.html` file in a web browser.
+To view the project, simply clone the repository to your local machine, navigate to project directory and run node app.mjs.
+Link to the project also available above.

 ## Contributions
 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](link-to-your-repository-issues) if you want to contribute.